 Outside of office hours – between 5pm and 9am, and on weekends and public holidays – phone 0330 053 8109 for emergencies about homelessness.
 Calls are charged at the same rates as calls to landlines, and are included in inclusive minutes packages.

 Private rents in Cambridge are some of the highest in the region and social housing is scarce.
 This means that the housing options we can identify may not be in Cambridge and may be in the private sector.

 If we are satisfied that you are eligible, and do not have accommodation anywhere you can access and have a right to occupy, we will try to help you resolve your homelessness.

-If we have reason to believe you are in a priority need group, we will provide you with temporary accommodation while we try and help you find a more permanent solution.
+If we have reason to believe you are in a priority need group, we will provide you with temporary accommodation while we try to help you find a more permanent solution.

-Whether you are in priority need or not, we will try and relieve your homelessness for a period of 56 days.
+Whether you are in priority need or not, we will try to relieve your homelessness for a period of 56 days.

-If we are unable to help you find a home during this ‘relief period’, and you are in priority need (and have co-operated with us), we may then make a decision about whether we have a duty to provide you with an offer of accommodation.
+If we are unable to help you find a home during this ‘relief period’, and you are in priority need (and have co-operated with us), we may then decide whether we have a duty to provide you with an offer of accommodation.
 This will depend on whether you have done something (or failed to do something) that has directly led to the loss of your home.
 This is called ‘intentional homelessness’.

 If we do have a duty to offer you accommodation, we will make sure that the accommodation we offer is suitable for you: